 Bringing music to market is complicated.
 Each step along the way eats into the profitability of a music asset for a label and delays or even inhibits its release.
-MusicWeek in 2016 concluded that it takes an average of 4.53 writers to make a top 100 hit.
-Add in the numerous musicians, producers and technicians involved in its creation and any one of no less than seven different types of songwriter and music publisher agreements, a single song has already navigated an ocean of intermediaries before it even reaches a service provider, never mind an entire album.
+MusicWeek in 2016 concluded that it takes an average of 4.53 writers to make a top 100 hit.9 Add in the numerous musicians, producers and technicians involved in its creation and any one of no less than seven different types of songwriter and music publisher agreements, a single song has already navigated an ocean of intermediaries before it even reaches a service provider, never mind an entire album.

-A blockchain-based system of distribution not only reduces the release process to 2 simple contracts: one for the label and one for the service provider, but serves labels with the potential to save on a multitude of 3rd party service providers such as payment processors and external reporting services.
+8 // https://gallery.mailchimp. com/364c74469991394a30cb4601f/files/ listomania Winners Losers Battle Spotify Playlist_Supremacy 2.pdf with the potential to save on a multitude of 3rd party service providers such as payment processors and external reporting services.
 Ultimately funneling more revenue back to the label and the artists they represent.